elesto-dao/elesto/docs/Explanation/ADR/adr-002-docs-structure.md

 ##### docs/Reference/use-cases

-The `use-cases` folder describes Cosmos Cash use cases.
+The `use-cases` folder describes Elesto use cases.
 Ideally, use cases are written in behavior-driven development (BDD) format.
 Use case content should be dry in nature and avoid explanations that should be covered in the explanation documentation.

 ##### docs/Reference/architecture